apollo

 Pregnancy

-DABIGATRAN is unsafe to use during pregnancy since it affects the foetus.
-Please consult your doctor if you are planning to become pregnant or already pregnant before starting DABIGATRAN.
+Dabigatran is unsafe to use during pregnancy since it affects the foetus.
+Please talk to your doctor if you are planning to become pregnant or already pregnant before starting Dabigatran.

 • Safety Warning